Chen delivers record short program to begin Olympic pursuit - KTVZ

 AP Sports Writer

-“I’ve been here a while,” the 22-year-old American star replied with a shrug Tuesday.
-“I’ve got some clothes to wash.
-Some other things to clean around my room.
-Just ordinary chores, really.
-Nothing crazy.”

-He left the crazy — the downright stunning — on the ice of Beijing’s historic Capital Indoor Stadium.
+BEIJING (AP) — Nathan Chen shattered the world record during his short program at the Beijing Olympics, scoring 113.97 points Tuesday to beat the previous mark of longtime rival Yuzuru Hanyu and put himself in position to win his long-sought gold medal.

-Wearing a confident smirk, Chen avenged his poor short program from four years ago at the Pyeongchang Games in the biggest way possible.
-He opened with a perfect quad flip, breezed through his often-vexing triple axel, then drilled his quad flip-triple toe loop combination before skating to a stop and delivering a right haymaker at the air.
+With a confident smirk as he took the ice, the 22-year-old Chen avenged his poor performance from four years ago in Pyeongchang in the biggest way possible.
+He opened with a perfect quad flip, breezed through a triple axel that sometimes causes him problems, then drilled his quad flip-triple toe loop combination to leave most of the crowd in awe.

-His score was 113.97 points, nearly two more than the previous world record set by rival Yuzuru Hanyu, and six points clear of second-place Yuma Kagiyama headed into Thursday’s free skate.
+Chen’s total was nearly six points ahead of Yuma Kagiyama, who sits in second place, and nearly 20 ahead of Hanyu, the two-time Olympic champion who bailed on his opening quad attempt during a calamitous short program.

 “I was just elated,” said Chen, who helped the U.S. win team silver earlier this week.
 “At the last Olympics, both of the short programs didn’t go the way I wanted.
 To finally get an opportunity to skate the programs I wanted feels really good.”